FrankVerdi/PypeIt/doc/spectrographs/ldt_deveny.rst

 See the `LDT Observer Tools package documentation
 <https://lowellobservatory.github.io/LDTObserverTools/scrub_deveny_pickup.html>`_
-for information about the EMI pickup noise seen in the DeVeny detector since approximately 2019.
+for information about the EMI pickup noise seen in the DeVeny detector from approximately 2019 to mid-2025.

 Using PypeIt with the LDT/DeVeny Spectrograph
 ---------------------------------------------

-The LDT/DeVeny configuration parameters described herein are included with PypeIt v1.15.0 and later, [1]_ and the released package may be installed via your favorite method.
+The LDT/DeVeny configuration parameters described herein are included with PypeIt ``v1.15.0`` and later\ [1]_, and the released package may be installed via your favorite method.
 See the :ref:`installation instructions <installing>` for steps.